bmerkuri/final-project/README-Bjoni.md

 - b. using routes and component to house the questions Testing the first method

-We decided to use the surveyjs method.We build the frontend with the questions and answers.The web app became very responsive and we styled the app to have a better UX/UI.
+We decided to use the surveyjs method.
+We build the frontend with the questions and answers.The web app became very responsive and we styled the app to have a better UX/UI.

 - Creating the react template for the app